Should You Put Acoustic Panels Behind Speakers? (Explained!)

 Acoustic treatment is a topic not emphasized enough in home theater I feel — so today I wanted to give you a guide on not only what that entails, but how you can ultimately implement acoustic treatment for better sound.

 Plus I’ll be explaining the benefits of placing sound panels behind your speakers.

-There’s a lot to cover though so let’s just get right into it.
+There’s a lot to cover though so let’s get to it.

 What Is Acoustic Treatment